dahef34/academic-resume/content/course/board_prep/Basic_Sciences/Anatomy_physiology_pathophysiology/Cardiovascular/cardiomyopathy/cardiomyopathy.md

 ### Hypertrophic Cardiomyopathy

-Hypertrophic cardiomyopathy (HCM) is a type of cardiomyopathy in which the heart muscle becomes thickened, especially the muscle of the left ventricle (the main pumping chamber of the heart).
+Hypertrophic cardiomyopathy (HCM) is a type of cardiomyopathy in which the heart muscle becomes thickened, especially the muscle of the left ventricle.
 This thickening can make it harder for the heart to pump blood, and can also cause obstruction of blood flow out of the heart.
 It's a genetic disorder caused by mutations in genes encoding sarcomeric proteins, that leads to abnormal cardiac muscle growth, and it's the most common genetic heart disease, with prevalence of about 1 in 500 people.

 Symptoms of HCM can vary widely, and some people may not have any symptoms at all.
 Common symptoms include chest pain, shortness of breath, fainting, and an irregular heartbeat.
 HCM can also increase the risk of sudden cardiac death, particularly in young athletes.